 1. Check your health insurance policy

 If you’re traveling domestically, you probably won’t have too many issues with health insurance (other than potential out-of-network costs).
+This is especially true if you purchase a plan from one of the health insurance marketplaces as they are more extensive with what they cover.
 But if your trip involves international travel, it’s essential to find out if your insurance will cover pregnancy-related complications.
-If not, you’ll should look into additional travel insurance to cover healthcare expenses – even if you don’t anticipate needing it.
+If not, you’ll should look into additional travel insurance to cover healthcare expenses — even if you don’t anticipate needing it.

 2. Buy travel insurance